zainebD-crypto/zainebD-crypto/README.md

 I'm **Zaineb Dagdoug**, a computer engineering student at the National Engineering School of Tunisia and a cybersecurity enthusiast.

 I'm currently building an automated network enumeration platform that helps pentesters enumerate targets and surface attack vectors faster.
-\
-But in reality if you ask me what im building, i would say im building a life that does not make me feel like i am constantly recovering from it.
-I am building mornings that begin with clarity instead of dread, work that respects my mind instead of draining it, and a future where peace is not something I have to earn after exhaustion.

 **Languages:**
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=white)